Unrestrained Outside & Unlimited Insides.

-Density Saves the wilderness and supports sustainable agriculture and its larger do no harm meaning.
-The global colonization and destruction narrative promotes investment in every technical solution required to sustain centuries of powerful economic growth except one – the quality of life.
+How does density save the wilderness, support sustainable agriculture and a do no harm purpose?
+If the problem is defined within the global colonization and destruction narrative then the promotion of investment in every technical solution required to sustain centuries of powerful economic growth is driven by population, but not the quality of life.
+Density offers quality in every aspect.

 The arrival of a world food production and distribution market system provides the most insight into globalization.
 Like the known environmental impacts of the global energy market, industrial agriculture is also open to similar levels of disruption assigned to human error or lack of restraint.
 The dangers linked to one-crop production failures are well known but on a balance sheet, the cost vaporizes easily by mitigating threats with cheap poisons and GMO technology and crop insurance.